Museum and Exhibition Consultancy

-Zinhle Khumalo is a young creative from Eswatini who has been living and working in Durban since 2011.
-She holds a BTech Fine Art from the Durban University of Technology and is currently working as an assistant curator for Curate.A.Space Museum and Exhibition Consultancy
+Zinhle Khumalo is a visual art curator from Eswatini who has been living and working in Durban since 2011.
+She holds a BTech Degree in Fine Art from the Durban University of Technology and is currently working as an assistant curator for Curate.A.Space Museum and Exhibition Consultancy.

-With a passion in creating platforms for young artists in Durban, Khumalo has been involved in many initiatives that strive to showcase and sustain creativity in Durban.
+With a passion to create platforms for young artists in Durban, Khumalo has been involved with various artists, art collectives and initiatives that strive to showcase and sustain creativity in Durban.
 Her involvement in the Aweh!
-Youth program and others such as Isizotha Art Centre in Kwamashu, Durban helped shift her focus to considering and finding ways to navigate Durban creative spaces to support local young creatives, especially young woman artists and also to accommodate experimental and experiential ways of artmaking.
+Youth program and others such as Isizotha Art Centre in Kwamashu, Durban helped shift her focus to considering and finding ways to challenge and navigate Durban creative spaces to support local young creatives, especially young woman artists and also to accommodate experimental and experiential ways of artmaking.

 Our mission is to bring art to the widest audience through exhibiting in diverse spaces to meet the challenges of a rapidly changing world.

 Curate.A.Space specializes in a variety of arts-related services to meet a broad spectrum of client needs.
 These include exhibitions and exhibition support for art and history projects, as well as offering workshops on professional practice for artists and curators.

 We organize all aspects of solo and group exhibitions of art for museums, university galleries, non-profit g, corporations, and other institutions.
 We also develop educational publications and programs to complement these exhibitions.